 This is great if you have a local and play there, and have never been to Las Vegas or Atlantic City – you might have the opportunity to get offers.
-I have a free night booked in Laughlin, which I’ve never visited before but will be stopping in for a night the next time I’m in Nevada, and I was able to get a comp night because of my previous Caesars Rewards-rated play.
+Based on my play in other markets, I got a free room in Laughlin for my first visit, for instance, and now get more offers there since I established play.
+So it’s nice to not to have to start over.

 Caesars Rewards is a straightforward program with national reach in a variety of markets.
 Earning is the same everywhere, so it’s dependable and predictable.
 The ability to earn free rooms with waived resort fees (in the case of Diamond-level and higher players) is a highly attractive component of the program, and room comps tend to be generously available with even a little bit of play.